mosabami/modernize-app-ai-ready/exercises/ex-2/8-build-microservices-containers.md

 In this task you’ll build a Docker container for the updated app front-end components.

-1. In the list of resources, locate the Container Registry instance and get the name (not including the .azurecr.io part).
+1. In Azure portal, wthin the **ignite24** resource group, locate the Container Registry instance and get the name (not including the .azurecr.io part).
 Select **Terminal** from the top menu of your VS code window from the previous step (the VS code window that has the **Frontend** and **Backend** folders) and select **New Terminal**.
 Make sure it is a PowerShell terminal.
 Update the variable in the command below to use the name of the Azure Container Registry instance (ACR) and run the command in the terminal.

     ```
     $ACR_NAME="ACR_NAME_FROM_AZURE_PORTAL"